pocketchange/pocketchange-android-sdk/README.md

 import com.pocketchange.android.PocketChange;
 ```

-Next, initialize the SDK as the first statement in your activity's `onStart` method:
+Next, initialize the SDK as the first statement in each activity's `onStart` method:

 ```java
 protected void onStart() {